Cipher-Daemon/Active-Directory/Change-Default-OU-For-New-Computers.md

 # Changing Default OU for New Computers

 Changing the default OU for new computers can be important especially if you have GPO/Policies that are applied to all workstations that are applied to an OU.
-It'll also help from you or other techs from "forgetting" to move the macine or a set of machines from its default Computer OU.
+It'll also help from you or other techs from "forgetting" to move the machine or a set of machines from its default Computer OU.

 ## Prerequisites
 You need the following: